dylanaraps/wal/README.md

 ## Customization

-See this personal script of mine that updates my lemonbar and startpage with the new colors.
+See this personal script of mine that updates my lemonbar, dunst and startpage with the new colors.

 https://github.com/dylanaraps/bin/blob/master/wal-set